Optional Practical Training (OPT)

 You will receive an email from HCC Forms with details about your OPT Workshop and a link to register for the Virtual Workshop.

-Prepare ALL the documents that will be reviewed during the workshop:
+Prepare ALL the documents that will be reviewed during the workshop.
+These items should be uploaded into your OPT checklist that will be assigned after you attend the workshop)

 - OPT Commitment Letter (electronic signature is acceptable)*